LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 ### Task-Parallelism (Distributed, pmap)
-Next to threading, julia offers another very versatile parallel programming model for CPU systems ... even for multi-systems.
+Next to threading, julia offers another very versatile parallel programming model for CPU systems ... even for multi-node systems.
 The [Distributed](https://github.com/JuliaLang/Distributed.jl) package provides support for so-called server-client/master-slave parallelism.
 The idea is that some "master" controls and distributes workload to other workers.
 A rather comprehensive documenation can be found here: [Multi-processing and Distributed Computing](https://docs.julialang.org/en/v1/manual/distributed-computing/).

 For one, you can start Julia also with the option `-p/--procs <number>`.
 It automatically loads the `Distributed` module.
 Doing so, in the REPL, you then see "workers".
 ```julia